 The trek is a combination of both cultural and trekking.
 During a cultural tour of Bhutan, you shall be accommodated in a good 3-star hotel carefully selected by our company based on clients’ feedback and while on trek we shall provide you with best-camping tents for sleeping, Toilet tent, kitchen tent, chairs and table for meals.
 We make sure that you are comfortable on the journey.

 Guides and Trekking Cook

 Most of the trekking in Bhutan do not have any tree house or accommodation on the trekking path.
 All our trekking are privately organized and we give good experienced Guides and cook who will serve you with the best meals during the trek.
 They are both well trained and certified by the Tourism Council of Bhutan.
 Guides are also trained in basic first aid.

 For any Information on Bhutan Trekking and what to carry during this trek.

 1.WHAT IS THE VISA PROCESS FOR THIS TREK OF BHUTAN?

 ANS: Visa for Bhutan trek is easy to process.
 Once you confirm this trek with us we will ask you for a passport copy and confirmed flight tickets for the Bhutan process and send you our bank details for tour payment.
 The Bhutan visa just takes 3 working days to get approval.

 2. HOW DIFFICULT IS DRUK PATH TREK?

 Druk path trek involves 4 to 5 hours of walking daily and you need to be fit to take this trek.
 The trek is for 4 days.

 3. WHEN IS THE BEST TIME TO TREK IN BHUTAN?

 The best time to trek in Bhutan starts from March to May and October to December.
 For Drukpath Trekking you can trek till June and January.

 4. HOW CAN I PREPARE MYSELF FOR THIS BHUTAN DRUK PATH TREKKING?

-5. CAN I COMBINE THIS TREK WITH ANY FESTIVAL OF BHUTAN?
+5. CAN I COMBINE THIS TREK WITH ANY FESTIVAL IN BHUTAN?